Dental material: Types

-Calcium Hydroxide has a relatively low compressive strength and a viscous consistency making them difficult to apply to cavities in thick sections, a common technique used to overcome this issue would be to apply a thin sub-lining of a calcium hydroxide lining and then building up with zinc phosphate prior to amalgam condensation.
-Generates a relatively high pH environment around area surrounding the cement due to calcium hydroxide leaking out thus making it bactericidal.
-It also has a unique effect of initiating calcification and stimulating the formation of secondary dentine due to an irritation effect of the pulp tissues by the cement.
-It is also radio-opaque and acts as a good thermal and electrical insulation.
-However, due to its low compressive strength it is unable to withstand amalgam packing thus a strong cement base material should be placed above it to counter this.
-Calcium silicate-based liners have become alternatives to calcium hydroxide and a preferred material among practitioners for its bioactive and sealing properties; the material triggers a biological response and results in formation of bonding with the tissue.
-Commonly used as pulp capping agents and lining materials for silicate and resin-based filling materials.
+Calcium hydroxide is a relatively low compressive strength and a viscous consistency, making it difficult to apply to cavities in thick sections.
+A common technique to overcome this issue is to apply a thin sub-lining of calcium hydroxide, then build up with zinc phosphate prior to amalgam condensation.
+This generates a relatively high pH environment around the area surrounding the cement due to calcium hydroxide leaking out, thus making it bactericidal.

+It also has a unique effect of initiating calcification and stimulating the formation of secondary dentine, due to an irritation effect of the pulp tissues by the cement.

+Calcium hydroxide is radio-opaque and acts as a good thermal and electrical insulation.
+However, due to its low compressive strength it is unable to withstand amalgam packing; a strong cement base material should be placed above it to counter this.

+Calcium silicate-based liners have become alternatives to calcium hydroxide and are preferred by practitioners for their bioactive and sealing properties; the material triggers a biological response and results in formation of bonding with the tissue.
+They are commonly used as pulp capping agents and lining materials for silicate and resin-based filling materials.

-It is usually supplied as 2 pastes, a glycol salicylate and another paste containing Zinc Oxide with Calcium Hydroxide.
-On mixing a chelate compounds are formed.
-Light activated versions are also available which contains polymersation activators, hydroexyethyl methacrylate, dimethacrylate which when light activated will result in a light activated polymerization reaction of a modified methacrylate monomer.
+It is usually supplied as two pastes, a glycol salicylate and another paste containing zinc oxide with calcium hydroxide.
+On mixing, a chelate compound is formed.
+Light-activated versions are also available; these contain polymerization activators, hydroxyethyl methacrylate, dimethacrylate which when light activated will result in a polymerization reaction of a modified methacrylate monomer.